 DEAR ANDY: I am sorry to hear about your confusion after reading the tool reviews.
-That is unfortunate as a compound miter saw is a significant investment, and you do not want to make a mistake when you are buying a specialized tool.
+That's unfortunate as a compound miter saw is a significant investment, and you do not want to make a mistake when you are buying a specialized tool.

-Let's discuss compound miter saws and crown molding first, since that seems to be the reason you are thinking of buying this power tool.
-A compound miter saw is a specialized saw that allows the saw blade to pivot in two different ways at the same time.
-This allows it to make a compound cut as you find on the ends of crown molding and roof rafters that intersect a hip or valley rafter.
+A compound miter saw is a specialized saw.
+It allows the saw blade to pivot in two different directions at the same time.
+This feature allows the saw to make a compound cut you'd find on the ends of crown molding.
+Hip and valley roof rafters have compound cuts.

 If you put the crown molding upside down in the saw and hold it in the saw the same way it will be installed it your home, all you need to do is rotate the regular miter saw to the correct miter angle and make the cut.
 Because the crown molding is being held against the saw fence tilted down at an angle towards the table of the saw, the resulting cut is a compound cut even though you were not using a compound miter saw.
 Isn't that amazing?